amanhigh/go-fun/components/operator/README.md

 ## Description
 This is a Trial K8 Controller Project to learn about it.
 Tutorial Followed can be found [here](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/).
 For Operatior Golang has been used which gives most flexibility.

+More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

 ## Setup

 Steps followed